-Here’s a look at the best names to watch approaching this summer, with salary info provided by capfriendly.com.
-I’ll update the list again between now and July 1.
+Here’s a look at the best remaining names to watch, with salary info provided by capfriendly.com.
+The UFA group has grown this week with several noteworthy RFAs not given qualifying offers.
 Ages listed are as of July 1, 2018.

 1. JOHN TAVARES, C, 27